scionassociation/scion.org/_pages/about.md

 ### SCION Certification

-The SCION Foundation is currently building a certification institute to test a wide variety of devices and services such as network appliances, ISPs and IXPs for their compatability with SCION.
+The SCION Association is currently building a certification institute to test a wide variety of devices and services such as network appliances, ISPs and IXPs for their compatability with SCION.
 When a product or service passes rigorous testing by the certification institute, it is granted the right to carry the SCION